Technology: air source heat pump

 Project aims and objectives

-The church applied for financial support from The Scottish Government’s Community and Renewable Energy Scheme (CARES) to install two new air source heat pumps.
+In 2021, the management committee applied for funding from the Scottish Government’s Community and Renewable Energy Scheme (CARES).
+It received a capital grant of £10,890 to install a new air source heat pump system.

 Outcomes and achievements